Transitional Housing Program (THP)

 For more information

-Talk to your county social worker, or come to one of our orientations held every Wednesday from 1:00-4:00 p.m. in the Transitional Living Programs Department, Whitney Building, First Floor.
+Talk to your county social worker, or come to one of our orientations held every Wednesday from 1:00-4:00 p.m. in the COMPASS Point Drop-In Center, located in the basement of the Whitney Building.

 D&M offers different types of independent living programs for young adults.